-Support a community solar garden or help community members participate in a community renewable energy project by:
+Support a community solar garden or help community members participate in a community solar project by:

-Like a community garden, or a Community Supported Agriculture (CSA) subscription arrangement, Community Shared Solar or Community Solar Gardens (which are the same thing) specifically refer to projects whereby subscribers (financial supporters: at least 5) receive an electricity bill credit (of no more than 120% of their average usage) for the electricity generated at one centrally-located photovoltaic panel installation (in the subscriber's county or adjacent county) in proportion to the size of their subscription.
-See the Local Government Community Solar Toolkit on the web page above, and see voluntary native vegetation and habitat management practices for the footprint of solar installations.
+Like a community garden, or a Community Supported Agriculture (CSA) subscription arrangement, Community Shared Solar or Community Solar Gardens (which are the same thing) specifically refer to projects whereby subscribers receive an electricity bill credit (of no more than 120% of their average usage) for the electricity generated at one centrally-located photovoltaic panel installation in proportion to the size of their subscription.
+Local jurisdictions can host a community solar garden and make a portion of the energy produced available to local residents.
+The City of Edina project is a good example of how this works.

 Who's doing it